Replicating Datomic/Datalog queries with core.logic, take 2

 ;; (["Jane" 73] ["John" 71])

-The join is accomplished by using the same lvar (email) is both defrel goals.
+The join is accomplished by using the same lvar (email) in both defrel goals.

 ;; simple in-memory join, two database bindings